Maria Sebaldt

-Maria Katharina Helene Sebaldt (26 April 1930 in Berlin-Steglitz) is a German actress.
+Maria Katharina Helene Sebaldt (26 April 1930 – 4 April 2023) was a German actress.

 Life

 The daughter of a department head of the Paramount film distribution company took private acting lessons from 1946 to 1949 and passed an acting examination in 1951.
 As early as 1947 she made her stage debut in Sondershausen as Edeltraud Panse in Maximilian Böttcher's Krach im Hinterhaus.
 Numerous theater engagements followed, among others in Sondershausen, Berlin (Renaissance Theater, Theater Club British Center) and Munich.

 From 1965 until his death in 2010, Maria Sebaldt was married to her colleague Robert Freitag.
 Together with Freitag's first wife, the actress Maria Becker, she created the cookbook Eat and Drink and Be Happy in 1997, Favorite dishes from Maria Becker & Maria Sebaldt.

-Maria Sebaldt has a daughter, Katharina Freitag, and a grandson.
+Maria Sebaldt had a daughter, Katharina Freitag, and a grandson.
+She died in Munich on 4 April 2023, at the age of 92.

+She was buried next to her husband in the Grünwald forest cemetery.